chuckiex3/ip/docs/README.md

 Example: `on 20/09/2020`

 Parameters:
-* date: date input by the user.
+* [dd/MM/yyyy]: date input by the user, in the format day/month/year.

+> date input by the user has to follow the dd/MM/yyyy format!

 Expected outcome: `on 20/09/2020`